ufal/neuralmonkey/docs/source/machine_translation.rst

  bin/neuralmonkey-run exp-nm-mt/translation.ini exp-nm-mt/test_datasets.ini

-Now, you have a translation produced from your own translation model and you can start training various models.
+You are ready to experiment with your own models.